Guys, I seriously don't know what I'd do without consignment sales.

 Happy selling, friends!

 (Experienced consignment mommas - what am I missing?
-Share your best consignment tips below!)
+Share your best consignment sale tips below!)